sindresorhus/quick-lru/readme.md

 #### .entries()

-Iterable for all entries, starting with the newest (ascending in recency).
+Iterable for all entries, starting with the oldest (ascending in recency).

 **This method exists for `Map` compatibility.
 Prefer [.entriesAscending()](#entriesascending) instead.**